 Table of Contents

 Before anything gets done on a project, ensure that your project has a real business case.
 This does not mean building excel spreadsheets or writing long documents.
-It means do one A4 page business case for your project.
+It means to do one A4 page business case for your project.
 A project is like a business, you have some input, a process and output.
-Start by who wants to buy or pay or lease the product or infrastructure you are planning to develop.
+Start by who wants to buy, pay or lease the product or infrastructure you are planning to develop.
 Once you identify the potential parties, understand what inputs you need to produce the outcome.
-Do high level calculations of the economics for your project and ensure it makes sense.
-Work out what your turnover, profit and payback period is for a budgetary capex.
+Do high-level calculations of the economics for your project and ensure it makes sense.
+Work out what your turnover, profit and payback period is for a budgetary CAPEX.
 This should all fit on one A4 paper and give you an answer to proceed with the next step or not.

 Once you understand your business case for your project and feel comfortable that you can pay the capital required back in a certain number of years, you need to sign up your offtake term sheet.
 This should be the first step before you start spending money on developing your project.
 You won’t know exactly what to charge for your product or service at this stage, but you will have a feel and agree on certain terms with your offtake.
 This will be done on a term sheet basis.